 There are numerous examples of appearance discrimination across Canada.
 Obesity Canada reported on two examples: one involving a shoe store employee who was required to lose 35 pounds to keep their job, and the other involving a qualified applicant for a nurse’s aide who was rejected due to her physical appearance.
 A study conducted at the University of Saskatchewan concluded that obesity decreases employment probability by approximately 25% for women.

-Recent studies have proven that in addition to height and weight, overall physical attractiveness is a factor for many employers in the hiring process.
+Recent studies have proven that in addition to height and weight, overall physical attractiveness is a large factor for many employers in their hiring process.
 This has shown to be a far bigger issue for women than for men, as women who are considered ‘too pretty’ are often faced with discrimination when applying for jobs that are seen as masculine.

-- Rules must not be inconsistent with the collective agreement;
+- Rules must not be inconsistent with the collective agreement.

-- Rules must not be unreasonable;
+- Rules must not be unreasonable.

-- Rules must be clear and unequivocal;
+- Rules must be clear and unequivocal.

-- Such rule should have been consistently enforced by the employer from the time it was introduced.
+- Such a rule should have been consistently enforced by the employer from the time it was introduced.